Luzon: Ethnic groups

 Seven major Philippine ethnolinguistic groups predominate Luzon.
 Ilocanos and Pangasinenses dominate northern Luzon, particularly in the Ilocos Region to parts of the Cagayan Valley, while Kapampangans, Tagalogs, Ilocanos, Pangasinans and Sambals populate Central Luzon.
 Tagalogs dominate the National Capital Region, Calabarzon and the island provinces of Marinduque, Mindoro and extending to parts of Palawan and northern Bicol Peninsula, while Bicolanos populate the Bicol peninsula.
 Visayans, such as Masbateños, Romblomanons, Waray Sorsogonons, Cuyunons, mainly populate in the southern Bicol peninsula and island provinces of Masbate, Romblon, and Palawan.

 Other ethnic groups lesser in population include the Aetas of Zambales and Bataan, the Ibanags of Cagayan and Isabela, the Gaddang of Nueva Vizcaya, the Igorot of the Cordilleras, the Bugkalots of Nueva Vizcaya, Quirino, Nueva Ecija and Aurora, Umiray and Tagabulós of Aurora and Quezon, Remontado of Quezon, and the Mangyans of Mindoro.

 Due to historical centuries-old migrations, populations of ethnic Chinese Filipinos, Spanish Filipinos, Japanese Filipinos, Indian Filipinos, and Muslim Moros from Mindanao have also been present in urban areas.
 Historical mixed mestizo populations, particularly Chinese mestizos (mestizo de Sangley) and Spanish mestizos, and more recent mixed mestizos of Americans, Japanese, Koreans, Indians (mostly Punjabis), and Arabs are also occasionally present.

 The historical Sangley Chinese and their pure and mixed-mestizo descendants are spread all across Luzon of several generations across the centuries.

-According to old Spanish censuses, around 1/3rd of the population of Luzon are mestizo admixed with either or both Southern Han Chinese (mostly from Manila to Pampanga) and/or Hispanic (Spanish or Latino) descent (Mostly in Cavite and Manila).
-Most Americans have settled in Central Luzon's highly urbanized cities of Angeles and Olongapo due to the former presence of the U.S. air and naval bases (Clark & Subic) there, while a majority of the Koreans and Japanese have mainly settled in the major cities and towns like Koreatown in Angeles City and Baguio and Subic.
+According to old Spanish censuses, around 1/3rd of the population of Luzon are mestizo admixed with either or both Southern Han Chinese (mostly from Manila to Pampanga) and/or Hispanic (Spanish or Latino) descent.

+Most ex-patriates from the United States have settled in Central Luzon's highly urbanized cities of Angeles and Olongapo due to the former presence of the US air and naval bases (Clark & Subic) there.

+Most of the Koreans and Japanese which have moved to Luzon have mainly settled in places like the highly urbanized city Baguio (in the Cordillera Administrative Region), Subic (in Zambales), and Koreatown in Angeles City.